jdtrinh/LAFLA_Shiny_App/README.md

 Hello!

-This application is the product of a pro-bono engagement by economic consultants at the Analysis Group (AG) to benefit the Legal Aid Foundation of Los Angeles (LAFLA).
+This application is the product of a pro-bono engagement by economic consultants at the Analysis Group (AG) to support the work done by the Legal Aid Foundation of Los Angeles (LAFLA).
 It includes a database and data visualizations for demographics, housing, local government, employment, and various other metrics in Los Angeles County.
 This application was built for the purpose of giving policymakers and non-profit leaders the data tools to address the rent burden and housing insecurity crises in Los Angeles.

 To run the application, perform the following: